Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Registers
-Here we will cover in details what are registers and how they work.
-The register bank is a crucial component of the modern CPU designs, that make us able to manage data, make system calls, operate in memory segments and more...
+Here, we will explore in detail what registers are and how they work.
+The register bank is a key component in modern CPU designs, enabling us to manage data, make system calls, operate in memory segments, and more.

 <br/>